Laurel Farm Pond

-Topsoil and grass seed will be applied to the surrounds of the pond, including across the first "terrace" to provide an attractive and safe margin, all damaged areas will be repaired, the benches reinstated and new bins and signage installed.
+Topsoil and grass seed has been be applied to the surrounds of the pond, including across the first "terrace" to provide an attractive and safe margin, all damaged areas have been repaired, the benches reinstated and new bins and signage installed.

 Excavating the bank

 The bank waterproofed and stabilised.
 First terrace to be topsolied and seeded

 Coir roles for planting being installed on second terrace, laser-levelled for expected final water-level